hlin/cts/README.md

 }
 ```

-You should then see the Pungi process generating the compose and once it's done, the resulting compose in `./test_composes/latest-Unknown-1/compose/Temporary` directory.
+You should then see the backend process generating the compose and once it's done, the resulting compose in `./test_composes/latest-Unknown-1/compose/Temporary` directory.